 Go on a Boat Trip with Your One Year Old

-Like going on a train ride, the movement of the boat will be an interesting sensory experience for you baby as will the smell of the water.
-Depending on the type of boat, you may wear life jackets so make sure they have babies sizes available.
+Like going on a train ride, the movement of the boat will be an interesting sensory experience for your baby, as will the smell of the water.
+Depending on the type of boat, you may need to wear life jackets so make sure they have babies sizes available.

 Go to an Animal Sanctuary

 By visiting an animal sanctuary you’re both supporting a charity and giving your baby a new experience.
-There will be lots of different sights and smells for baby to enjoy as well as the opportunity to practise naming animals.
+There will be lots of different sights and smells for baby to enjoy as well as the opportunity to practise naming animals and making animal sounds.

 Visit a Petting Zoo or Park farm